ejmastnak/ejmastnak.github.io/tutorials/vim-latex/vimtex.md

 ---
 title: A VimTeX Plugin Guide \| Vim and LaTeX Series Part 4

+prev-filename: "ftplugin"
+prev-display-name: "« 3.
+Vim's ftplugin system"
+next-filename: "compilation"
+next-display-name: "5.
+Compilation »"

 ---

+{% include vim-latex-navbar.html %}

-# Getting started with the VimTeX plugin
+# 4. Getting started with the VimTeX plugin
 This is part four in a [seven-part series]({% link tutorials/vim-latex/intro.md %}) explaining how to use the Vim text editor to efficiently write LaTeX documents.
 This article describes the excellent [VimTeX plugin](https://github.com/lervag/vimtex/), a modular Vim and Neovim plugin that implements a host of useful features for writing LaTeX files.